prrao87/microbiome-analysis/uBiome_Study/README.md

 My goal was to compare the microbial taxa found in my own uBiome sequencing results (for the gut) with the data from the 897 healthy participants in uBiome's study.

 One of the key plots in the paper - a boxplot (in Fig 3) showing the relative percentages of genera - is reproduced through a Python script that parses the uBiome study's raw .xlsx data file.
 This data is then compared with my own raw JSON data from my most recent uBiome sample.

 Note the following about the plot:
 - The reproduced boxplot only shows genera, not species, since uBiome's species-level data still has a lot of uncertainty and most species that are shown in the paper are not present in my sample.
 - Only those genera that are present in *both* my sample *and* uBiome's study are plotted, to show a comparison.
-This can vary dynamically if a new JSON resul file is read in.
+This can vary dynamically if a new JSON result file is read in.
 - The Y-axis is **logarithmic**, to account for large relative percentage differences.
-- The red square represents the calculated value from my sample.
+- The red star represents the calculated value from my sample.
 - The solid green line represents the median value for the 897 study participants from uBiome's study.
 - The dashed green line represents the mean value for the 897 study participants from uBiome's study.